Avergrove/avergroves-learning-notes/docs/music/chord_extensions_and_implications.md

 - If someone says play a 13th.
 It usually means play a 13th without the 9th and 11th
 - If you want to add a 9th in, do it if you'd like, it's really just there for funsies.
 9th is the safest extension and you can always add it in.
 - The 11th is the neglected child... until its not.

+---

+## Chord Implications
+- An extended chord or slash chord is another way to show how to play a chord quickly.
+- The extension is ironically quite important, otherwise they wouldn't be writing it since you would just be adding it when you feel like it.

+### Major 7ths
+- Majors 7ths are usually played as-is
+- CM7#11: This is the standard Lydian chord.

+### Dominant 7ths
+- Dominants are often used as the "default" chord if the 7th doesnt matter, but the extension
+- C7flat13 chord: Play an augmented C
+-